Key takeaways

 The EU AI Act (Regulation 2024/1689) is the world’s first comprehensive AI regulation, requiring companies deploying AI systems in the EU to classify risk, document systems, and implement oversight controls by August 2, 2026.

 If you’re a mid-market company in DACH wondering what you actually need to do: you need to inventory every AI system you use or operate, classify each one by risk level, write up the required documentation, design human oversight mechanisms, and set up ongoing monitoring.
 That’s it.
 Five things.
-The regulation is long, but the practical work is finite and manageable — especially if you start now, because you have roughly four months left.
+The regulation is long, but the practical work is finite and manageable — especially if you start now.

 I’ve spent the last year working through EU AI Act compliance with mid-market clients across Germany, Austria, and Switzerland.
 What follows is what we’ve learned about what matters, what doesn’t, and where companies waste time.